platbr/scrapy-prerender/README.rst

    in unexpected ways since delays and concurrency settings are no longer per-domain.

-3. As seen by Scrapy, response.url is an URL of the Splash server. scrapy-splash fixes it to be an URL of a requested page.
+3. As seen by Scrapy, response.url is an URL of the Prerender server. scrapy-prerender fixes it to be an URL of a requested page.
-   "Real" URL is still available as ``response.real_url``. scrapy-splash also allows to handle ``response.status`` and ``response.headers`` transparently on Scrapy side.
+   "Real" URL is still available as ``response.real_url``. scrapy-prerender also allows to handle ``response.status`` and ``response.headers`` transparently on Scrapy side.

-4. Some options depend on each other - for example, if you use timeout_ Splash option then you may want to set ``download_timeout`` scrapy.Request meta key as well.
+4. Some options depend on each other - for example, if you use timeout_ Prerender option then you may want to set ``download_timeout`` scrapy.Request meta key as well.

 5. It is easy to get it subtly wrong - e.g. if you won't use